SimonStnn/pop-a-loon/docs/Architecture.md

 ### Background

 The background scripts handle events and perform tasks that require access to browser APIs.

-They can listen for events such as page loads, tab changes, and user interactions.
-These scripts are implemented in the `src/background/` directory.
+Read the [background scripts documentation](./architecture/background.md) for more information.

 ### Content Scripts

 Content scripts are injected into web pages and have access to the DOM.
-They can modify the appearance and behavior of web pages, interact with page elements, and communicate with the background scripts.
+This is used to make the balloons appear on web pages.

+Read the [content scripts documentation](./architecture/content-scripts.md) for more information.

 ### Popup

 The popup UI provides a user-friendly interface for accessing the extension's features.
-It can display information, receive user input, and trigger actions.
-The code for the popup UI is located in the `src/popup/` directory.
+It can display information, receive user input.
+It acts as a bridge between the user and the extension and is internally just a web page.

+Read the [popup documentation](./architecture/popup.md) for more information.

 ## Testing